 Opening a Business

 Nothing is stopping anyone from moving abroad and opening up their own business, whatever that might be, but in countries like Ecuador you have to hire some local workers.
 For example, if you moved to Ecuador to open a restaurant you would have to hire some local workers and wait staff.
-You also may have set up expenses of several thousand dollars plus a couple to a few months waiting time to get all the paperwork in order, just ask a foreigner who has already done it and they’ll tell you.
+You also may have set up expenses of several thousand dollars plus a couple to a few months waiting time to get all the paperwork in order, just ask an expat who has already done it and they’ll tell you.

 Writing, photography, web design, and the like are all good skills that you can bring with you abroad.
 If you are using your skills in N. America now and are making enough money to live on then why not apply your skills abroad?